 Making a public transportation complaint in South Africa

 Contacting a public transportation provider with a concern or complaint is, to put it mildly, difficult.
 Many of the government-owned public transportation services in South Africa have outdated websites that are often offline.
-However, GoMetro maintains a list of contact details for rail services in South Africa, which you can use in case of a complaint.
+However, you can try Gautrain’s contact form or call 0800 428 87246 in case of a complaint.

 For bus-related complaints, contact the bus company or municipality directly for further assistance.